alexa26cris/reactnd-project-myreads-starter/README.md

 # MyReads Project

 The goal of this project from Udacity is to add interactivity to an app by using React and by refactoring the static code provided by Udacity and Google.
-This app displays a list of books that are sorted into three shelves: 'want to read', 'currently reading' and 'read'.
+This app displays a list of books that are sorted into three shelves:
+* Want to read
+* Currently reading
+* Read
 App also has a 'Search' page, which allows users to search and select books for his collections.
 Both pages show a control (tied to each book instance) that allows users to move books between shelves.

 ## How to run: